 One of the best things about strawberry banana oatmeal is that it’s great for easy breakfast meal prep.

-If you want freshly baked oatmeal but don’t want to go through the hassle of mixing and getting the kitchen messy in the morning, just prep the night before.
+If you want a fruity baked oatmeal but don’t want to go through the hassle of mixing and getting the kitchen messy in the morning, just prep the night before.

 That way, the labor is done, and you can still enjoy it fresh and hot in the morning.

-Once it cools, cover and place in the refrigerator for up to 3-5 days.
+Once your baked oatmeal cools, cover and place in the refrigerator for up to 3-5 days.
 Warm before eating.
 You can add a little milk if it seems too dry.

 Yes, you can freeze baked oatmeal.
 After baking, let it cool, and then cover it or place it in a freezer friendly tupperware and freeze for up to 3 months.
 I also like to cut it into single servings before freezing so it reheats quicker.